 5.1 Theoretical Background

 In order to prove the hypothesis, a theoretical background of the study will be outlined in this section.
-In a first step, different models for the decision making process will be evaluated.
-In a second step, the method, for which the data will be gathered with, will be explained further.
+In a first step, different models for the decision-making process will be evaluated.
+In the second step, the method, which the data will be gathered for, will be explained further.

 5.1.1 Decision-Making Process

-The decision making process can be split up into two different schools (Sipp & Carayannis, 2013, p.
+The decision-making process can be split up into two different schools (Sipp & Carayannis, 2013, p.
 18).
 The first school is the analytical school, whereas the second is called the incremental school of thought.
 The foundations for the analytical school, commonly known as the Utility model, is described by Neumann and Morgenstern in their book, Theory of Games and Economic Behavior (1944, p.
 15).
 In their book, Neumann and Morgenstern simplify the decision process as an exercise in preferences; a person always choses the solution where he or she expects the highest utility.
 Based on this model, March, Simon & Guetzkow (1993, p.
 157) developed the so-called Bounded-Rationality Model.
 In Bounded-Rationality, human cognition is considered limited, while the reality still remained complex.
-These conditions lead to a decision maker who is not able to analyze the situation well enough to deriving the optimal solution as suggested in the Neumann-Morgenstern theory.
-Therefore, the decision maker in the Bounded-Rationality model strives to find a satisfying solution to his/her problem.
+These conditions lead to a decision-maker who is not able to analyze the situation well enough to derive the optimal solution as suggested in the Neumann-Morgenstern theory.
+Therefore, the decision-maker in the Bounded-Rationality model strives to find a satisfying solution to his/her problem.
 Another important figure for the incremental school was Lindblom (1959, p.
 79).
 Lindblom is known for stating that measures and conclusions are interwoven.
 Therefore, decision-making is not a specific event, but rather a process with incremental changes towards the solution to the problem.
 Sipp & Carayannis, (2013, p.
 18) however, identify three main steps, which are shared by both schools of thought.
 According to them, the decision-making process can be split up into three different phases: (1) defining the problem, (2) identifying, evaluating and selecting the alternatives and (3) implementing the decision.
 Additional theories have come up specifying the different steps.
 For example, Klein (1999, p.
 285) claims that the definition of the problem is extremely dependent on the context it is in.
-Decision maker therefore rely on their experience in order to create scenarios for evaluating the solutions in the first place.
+Decision-maker therefore rely on their experience in order to create scenarios for evaluating the solutions in the first place.

-Hence, taken all those studies into consideration, this thesis is researching on a single decision process with a similar context for every interviewee.
-In addition to this, the goal is to find out about what does a satisfying outcome of the training decision making process look like.
+Hence, taken all those studies into consideration, this thesis is researching a single decision process with a similar context for every interviewee.
+In addition to this, the goal is to find out about what does a satisfying outcome of the training decision-making process look like.
 Henceforth, the claim to find the best mechanism is not fully feasible for this study.
 For the interview a basic, but more specific consumer decision model based on the three main steps is evaluated in the next section.
 A consumer decision model is taken because those models describe the phases a policy maker would go through in a more specific way similar to the decision-making process when considering a training.
-And although the institutions interviewed are all organizations with their own organizational decision making process, they still act as a consumer to the training of the Global Atlas.
+And although the institutions interviewed are all organizations with their own organizational decision-making process, they still act as a consumer to the training of the Global Atlas.